Shayetet 15: First Intifada

-During the First Intifada, the squadron patrolled the waters off the coast of Gaza Strip extensively and on May 30, 1990, 2 patrol boats of the squadron got stuck while chasing fast boats of militants who were trying to penetrate the shores of Israel.
-One of them landed ashore the Gaza Strip landed on the beach, where 4 of its men were killed and 7 were captured.
+During the First Intifada, the squadron extensively patrolled the waters off the coast of the Gaza Strip, and on 30 May 1990, 2 patrol boats of the squadron got stuck while chasing militants' fast boats that were trying to penetrate to the shores of Israel.
+One of the enemy boats landed on a Gaza Strip beach, where 4 of its men were killed and 7 were captured.

 Oslo accords

-Oslo Accords resulted in a separate and autonomous administration in the Gaza Strip so the patrol area was changed to 12 miles away from the coast as well as Egyptian and Israeli maritime borders.
+As the Oslo Accords resulted in a separate and autonomous administration of the Gaza Strip, the patrol area was changed to 12 miles away from the Gazan coast, as well as respecting the Egyptian maritime border.

 Second Intifada

-During the Second intifada, Israel blockaded the Palestinian territories, including the Gaza Strip, several times with the squadron primarily carrying out the naval blockade of Gaza Strip.
+During the Second intifada, Israel blockaded the Palestinian territories, including the Gaza Strip, several times, with the squadron primarily carrying out the naval blockade of the Gaza Strip.

 Operation Summer Rains

-During the 2006 Gaza–Israel conflict, on June 26, the Israeli Navy imposed a naval closure of the Gaza Strip, to prevent Shalit being smuggled out by sea.
-The squadron increased patrols of naval vessels along the Gaza coastline, and prepared for an attempt to smuggle Shalit out by boat, sending instructions to captains.
+On 26 June 2006, during the 2006 Gaza–Israel conflict, the Israeli Navy imposed a naval closure of the Gaza Strip, to prevent captured IDF soldier Gilad Shalit being smuggled out by sea.
+The squadron increased inspections of naval vessels along the Gaza coastline, sending instructions to captains.
 Palestinian fast boats were banned from operating in the area, and only small Palestinian fishing boats were allowed on the sea.